-- We will bill only for services that are determined by the ordering physician to be medically necessary, actually provided and documented in the patient's medical records or other hospital records. - We will not knowingly submit for payment or reimbursement a claim we know to be false, fraudulent or fictitious. - We will make every reasonable effort to assign billing codes that accurately reflect the services and products that were provided.
-We will regularly review our records for credit balances and promptly refund any overpayments. - We will regularly review our records for credit balances and promptly refund any overpayments. - We will not routinely waive insurance co-payments or deductibles. - We will conduct general collection/credit procedures according to the Fair Debit Collection Practices Act.
+• We will bill only for services that are determined by the ordering physician to be medically necessary, actually provided and documented in the patient's medical records or other hospital records.

+• We will make every reasonable effort to assign billing codes that accurately reflect the services and products that were provided.
+We will regularly review our records for credit balances and promptly refund any overpayments.